Inder’s Quick Win #003: Working a ‘Dead End Job’?

 I met wonderful kind and generous colleagues and even developed special bonds with the patients.
 At times, I felt I had more in common with an Alzheimer’s patient than a normal person!
 We both knew what it felt like to feel trapped and frustrated by our inability to express ourselves.

 Then, I briefly worked as a hospital porter.
-There I was once a budding doctor, relegated to a hospital porter!
+There I was once a budding doctor, relegated to being hospital porter!
 But you know what, I absolutely loved it!

 To just be in a hospital environment, filled me with excitement, freedom and joy.